-What is Electronic Display Eye Strain AKA Computer Vision Syndrome?
+What is Digital Eye Strain AKA Computer Vision Syndrome?

 Digital eye strain is the result of your eyes working hard when viewing monitors, TV, or computer screens.
 Thanks to both the way the electronic displays work as well as a reduction in blinking during prolonged viewing, you’ll likely experience strain, irritation, and temporary vision problems as a result.
 Unfortunately, no one is free from digital eye strain.
 Children and adults who spend a lot of time on their screens show similar symptoms related to computer vision syndrome (CVS).

 What are the causes and symptoms of CVS?

 For the eyes, focusing on an electronic display is more demanding than when viewing a flat, two-dimensional surface.
 Edges of games and computer graphics lack definition.
 Instead of solid contrast and bold edges, displays on electronic screens are shown in groups of pixels, which can be described as “dots” on the screen.
 Sadly, this makes focusing a constant struggle, even if you aren’t noticing it, causing eye strain.

 CVS causes many annoying and distracting discomforts.
 Among these nuisances are dry or itchy eyes, blurred vision, and sensitivity to light, double vision, and headaches.
 Additionally, CVS can develop neck and shoulder pain from leaning forward or tilting their head.
 People have also reported pseudo myopia, a temporary inability to focus on objects at a distance.